 Symposia

 In 2017, a Charn Uswachoke International Development Fund (PI Chelliah) provided planning funds for the Computational Resource for South Asian languages (CoRSAL).
 Since our first meeting at UNT in November 2017, CoRSAL has gained both language community and institutional partners.
 Together, researchers, students, community language documenters, the archiving community, and the UNT Digital Library have moved CoRSAL forward from concept to reality.
+We continue our mission under a collaborative research agreement between UNT and Indiana University, Bloomington.
+Generous support from many IU partners makes it possible to continue with our symposia.

 CoRSAL VII - 2023